hu-xiaonan/bucklingassembly-abaqus/with_substrate/README.md

 1. **Step-1:** Pre-stretch the substrate to a specified prestrain.

-2. **Step-2:** Press the bonding regions of the structure onto the substrate to bring them into contact, forming adhesion.
+2. **Step-2:** Press the bonding regions of the structure onto the substrate.

-3. **Step-3:** Release the prestrain, allowing the structure to buckle and self-assemble.
+3. **Step-3:** Establish contact interactions between the substrate and the structure.
+Release the prestrain in the substrate, allowing the structure to buckle and self-assemble.

 ## Details of the simulation